-Written by: Caitlin Edwards
+Written by: Jonathan Zalesne

 Invariably, when working with couples who come in with an experience of infidelity, new crises occur.
 Every couple I have worked with has experienced relapse in some way and this is especially normal when the couple is still in the recovery process.
-Although the couple may be working very well together, there are aspects of the relationship that are out of your control — such as the affair partner — as well as other stressors that become especially difficult during a time when you my lack safety and security.
+Although the couple may be working very well together, there are aspects of Taking a risk together the relationship that are out of your control — such as the affair partner — as well as other stressors that become especially difficult during a time when you my lack safety and security.

 Additionally, in the process of rebuilding the relationship after infidelity, it is likely that the you will discover new information about your partner, about the affair, or about yourself that may threaten to shatter previous conceptualizations of the relationship.
 Navigating these crises together can be challenging, but an important part of re-creating safety and security in your relationship.